Graeme Smith (footballer, born 1982): St Johnstone

 Smith joined St Johnstone on 10 July 2009, after some impressive performances for the Saints, unfortunate finger injuries saw Smith lose his place in the starting XI to experienced Finnish international, Peter Enckelman.

 St Mirren

 Smith signed a one-year contract with St Mirren on 9 June 2011, following the departure of Paul Gallacher to Dunfermline Athletic.
 Once again injury struck prior to the start of the season and Smith could not oust Craig Samson as first choice.

 Peterhead

 Smith signed a short-term contract with Peterhead in November 2012 and was an influential part of the title winning squad of 2013–14.
 Smith's outstanding form resulted in a place in the PFA League Two Team of the Year.
 After five years with the club, Smith was released at the end of the 2016–17 season following the club's relegation to Scottish League Two.

 Raith Rovers

 Smith signed a short-term contract with Raith Rovers in August 2017 taking him through to January 2018.
 After spending the full season with the club, he was released in May 2018.

+Coaching career

+After retiring as a player in 2018, Smith became a goalkeeper coach at Rangers.
+He worked there with young goalkeepers including Robby McCrorie, Jay Hogarth and Lewis Budinauckas.
+He moved to the Scottish Football Association in March 2024, becoming their goalkeeping performance and coach education manager.